What is FullImagingService.exe?

 FullImagingService.exe is an executable exe file which belongs to the FullImagingService process which comes along with the Storage Appliance Software developed by Storage Appliance software developer.

-If the FullImagingService.exe process in Windows 10 is important, then you should be careful while deleting it.
+If the FullImagingService.exe process running in the Windows Operating system is important, then you should be careful while deleting it.
 Sometimes FullImagingService.exe process might be using CPU or GPU too much.
-If it is malware or virus, it might be running in the background.
+If it is malware or a virus, it might be running in the background.

-The .exe extension of the FullImagingService.exe file specifies that it is an executable file for the Windows Operating System like Windows XP, Windows 7, Windows 8, and Windows 10.
+The .exe extension of the FullImagingService.exe file specifies that it is an executable file for Windows Operating Systems like Windows XP, Windows 7, Windows 8, and Windows 10.

 Malware and viruses are also transmitted through exe files.
 So we must be sure before running any unknown executable file on our computers or laptops.

 Now we will check if the FullImagingService.exe file is a virus or malware.
 Whether it should be deleted to keep your computer safe?
 Read more below.

 Is FullImagingService.exe safe to run?
 Is it a virus or malware?